Paula Yankauskas, VMD

 Molly enjoys playing softball in her free time.

-Jennifer has been employed at LVVS since February 2014.
-She lives in Elmore where she can be found reading, day dreaming or watching bad TV.
+Jennifer has been working at LVVS since February 2014.
+She came to us from the pet rescue world, and she brings an inspiring passion for animal welfare to everything she does.
+For Jennifer, the best part of working at LVVS is the animals.
+She lives in Elmore with her family and pets, and she can typically be found reading, day dreaming or watching bad TV.

-Jennifer hopes to make the world a better place everyday with her upbeat attitude and her love of life & laughter.
+Jennifer hopes to make the world a better place everyday with her upbeat attitude and her love of life and laughter (and she does!).

 Favorite Quote: “Better bad fashion then NO fashion”